-During the last four weeks, equatorial SSTs were above average near the Maritime Continent and in the eastern Atlantic.
-Equatorial SSTs were below average across the central and much of the eastern Pacific Ocean.
+During the last four weeks, equatorial SSTs were above average in the western and eastern Pacific and across the Atlantic.
+Equatorial SSTs were near-to-below average across the eastern Indian Ocean and the central Pacific Ocean.

 Weekly SST Departures during the Last Four Weeks